 PROCEDURE :

-Let us soak the semolina in some hot water.
-This was a necessity in the Kolkata type suji earlier, now I see I need not have soaked it for two hours at all.
+Let us soak semolina in some hot water.
+This was a necessity in Kolkata type suji earlier, now I see I need not have soaked it for two hours at all.

-Now let us drain the water and add the yogurt, rice flour, refined flour and sugar [in my case powdered stevia] to the semolina.
+Let us drain water, add yogurt, rice flour, refined flour, sugar [in my case powdered stevia] to semolina.

 We will whisk it well.
-Keep adding water little by little to get a paste like batter, in fact little wetter than a paste.
+Keep adding water little by little to get paste like batter, in fact little wetter than paste.

-Let us add 2tsp oil, fennel seeds, black pepper corns to the batter and mix everything well.
+Let us add 2tsp oil, fennel seeds, black pepper corns to batter, mix everything well.

-We would keep it covered for an hour, open cover and add the cashew nuts and raisins.
+We would keep it covered for an hour, remove cover, add cashew nuts, raisins.
 Fold in well.

-After an hour we will heat oil in a wok.
-What shape of a malpua you want depends upon the shape of the wok and the amount of oil you are using.
-I prefer slightly flattened malpuas over the round and fluffy, so I use widened wok and less oil.
+After an hour we will heat oil in wok.
+What shape of malpua you want depends upon shape of wok, amount of oil you are using.
+I prefer slightly flattened malpuas over round, fluffy, so I use widened wok, less oil.

-Once the oil is ready, use a round, deep spoon to take the batter and drop gently on the oil.
-If it splatters and break, you need to add some more of refined flour.
+Once oil is ready, use round, deep spoon to take batter, drop gently on oil.
+If it splatters, break, you need to add some more of refined flour.
 Do not worry, the first few may go wrong.

-Splash some oil from the sides on the open top as we do in case of poori.
+Splash some oil from sides on top as we do in case of poori.

-Fry both sides very well.
-I have to be very careful at this stage, if its slightly overdone, the son does not eat.
-Our son is dark complexioned, I do not mind if he gets a darker wife.
-Only that I want her to be very caring and loving towards our only child, spend more time together instead of freaking around.
+We, our son are dark complexioned, I do not mind if he gets a darker wife, I would be happy if she is good looking.
+I want her to be caring, loving towards our only child, spend more time together instead of freaking around.
 He will have no one of his own after we take leave.

 We have to hold the finished snack like below before keeping it onto a tissue paper for sometime before serving.